Unmanned Aerial Vehicles

 Specific Category – more unusual drones being flown in higher risk scenarios

 The University holds an additional license from the CAA for a type of flight operation within the specific category known as PDRA01.
 This license allows flights closer to built-up or congested areas.
-The following criterion can be used to determine if a flight is within the Specific Category:
+Additional records keeping, pre-flight planning, and pilot qualifications are required.
+The following criterion can be used to determine if a flight is within the Specific Category PDRA01:

 One of the biggest risks is interaction with manned aviation.
-To avoid this UAVs must be operated not more than 120 m separation from the closest point on the ground.
+To avoid this UAVs must be operated not more than 120 m height above the closest point on the ground.
 Further restrictions apply near airports/aerodromes (within 5 km distance).

 The pilot must be able to see and control the vehicle at all times.
 Typically, this will be a maximum of 500 m, but might be closer for small vehicles.

 The maximum 'weight' of the vehicle must be below 25 kg.
-Further restrictions apply depending on the proximity to people and/or structures down to below 250 g if flying over people.
+Further restrictions apply depending on the proximity to people and/or structures down to below 250 g (100g as of January 2026) if flying over people.

 Flights can be conducted with reduced separation distances from people and structures.
-There is no lower limit on proximity to structures and the vehicle must be at least 50 m separation from from bystanders or anyone not directly involved in the operations.
-Overflights of structures and people are allowed, however this risk should be carefully considered.
+There is no lower limit on proximity to structures, and the vehicle must be at least 50 m separation from bystanders, or anyone not directly involved in the operations.
+Overflights of structures and people are allowed; however, this risk should be carefully considered and documented in pre-flight assessments.

 Certified Category – large drones with a risk equivalent to manned aviation